trivial-space/trivalibs/README.md

-# libs-wasm
+# trivalibs

-Shared Rust libraries used for wasm modules in trivial space sketches.
+Shared Rust libraries used for graphics programming targeting WebAssembly and native.